 Amber Dawn is a writer living on unceded territory of the Musqueam, Squamish and Tsleil-Waututh First Nations (Vancouver, Canada).
-Her memoir How Poetry Saved My Life: A Hustler’s Memoir won the 2013 Vancouver Book Award.
+Her memoir, How Poetry Saved My Life: A Hustler’s Memoir, won the 2013 Vancouver Book Award.
 She is the author of the Lambda Award-winning novel Sub Rosa, and editor of the anthologies Fist of the Spider Women: Fear and Queer Desire and With A Rough Tongue.
-Her newest book Where the words and my body begins is a collection of glosa form poems.
-She currently teaches creative writing at Douglas College and the University of British Columbia, as well as mentors at several community-driven art and healing spaces.
+Her newest book, Where the words end and my body begins, is a collection of glosa form poems.
+She currently teaches creative writing at Douglas College and the University of British Columbia and mentors at several community-driven art and healing spaces.

 Currently on Newsstands

 Rasha Abdulhadi, Juliane Okot Bitek, Ariane Both, Aimee Henny Brown, Leonarda Carranza, Rose-Anne Chabot, Karla Comanda, Marita Dachsel, Stacy Gardner, Branwyn Holroyd, Sandeep Johal, Sharon Kirsch, Katherine Koller, Lydia Kwa, Emily McKibbon, Amanda Merpaw, Shelley Marie Motz, Dorothy Nielsen, Rita O’Grady, Kimberly Peterson, Claire Polders, Ramna Safeer, Nilofar Shidmehr, Arielle Spence, Chanda Stallman, Catherine J. Stewart, Florence Treadwell, Sarah Wolfson, Annie Wong.